Link to here: walter.bislins.ch/FED

 There is no explanation or scientific model that can physically explain why and how light is bent as needed by this Flat Earth Model.
 It is not possible to derive a light bending model that works for any altitude.

 Last but not least, the Flat Earth does not represent the real shapes and sizes of the continents.
 This can never be accomplished.
 A 3D sphere, as the Earth really is, can never have a similar surface as its flat projection.
 This is geometrically impossible.
 That's the reason why a sphere looks different than a plane in the first place, because their surfaces have different curvatures.
 They can never match globally.
 You can only make small flat map projections of the Globe surface that get not distorted too much to be usefull for finding local places.
 But you can never accurately measure real distances from any flat map projection.
 Global navigation has to, and always did, use spherical coordinate systems, like the current WGS84 model, used by GPS, aricraft navigation systems and google earth.

 The Model implements a perfect circular Orbit of the Earth around the Sun and a perfect circular Orbit of the Moon around the Globe Earth.
 This results in a slight divergence of the dates of Equinox and Solstice from reality of a few days.

 Azimuth and Elevation of Sun and Moon are also slightly inaccurate due to the use of circular orbits instead of elliptical orbits.
 This affects also the Moon Phases.

-The Day-Night Terminator is derived from the Heliocentric Model to match reality:
+The Day-Night terminator is derived from the Heliocentric Model to match reality as follows:

 The special shape of the Night-Shadow produced by the mapping of the Globe Night-Shadow onto the Flat Earth results automatically, if the light rays are bent as shown in this model.